There’s no rigid age at which we must retire and the right time for you to stop work will depend very much on your individual circumstances.

 What is my State Pension age?

-To help you understand what your State Pension age is likely to be, you can use this tool to tell you when you’ll be eligible to start claiming.
+To help you understand what your State Pension age is likely to be, you can use this when can I retire calculator to tell you when you’ll be eligible to start claiming.
 Learn more about the State Pension in our guide How the State Pension works.

 Rest Less Money is on Instagram.
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.